 “And when the blessed Polycarp was at Rome in the time of Anicetus, and they disagreed a little about certain other things, they immediately made peace with one another, not caring to quarrel over the matter.
 For neither could Anicetus persuade Polycarp not to observe what he had always observed with John the disciple of our Lord, and the other apostles with whom he had associated; neither could Polycarp persuade Anicetus to observe it, as he said that he ought to follow the customs of the presbyters that had preceded him…” (ibid, 5.24.16-17; emphasis mine).

-Essentially, the issue between Polycarp and Anticetus came to a standstill.
-Polycarp could not convince Anticetus to celebrate Passover the proper way as he received it from the first Apostles, and Anticetus could not convince Polycarp to change.
-Notice one detail given in the account above: Anicetus followed the customs of men.
-To Anicetus, the traditions of the bishop of Rome were of greater weight than the example of Jesus.
+Essentially, the issue between Polycarp and Anicetus came to a standstill.
+Polycarp could not convince Anicetus to celebrate Passover as he received it from the first Apostles, and Anicetus could not convince Polycarp to change.
+Notice one detail provided by Eusebius in the account above: Anicetus followed the customs of men.
+To him, the traditions of the bishop of Rome were of greater weight than the example of Jesus.
 While the two parties disagreed, they still maintained peace with each other.

-Nearly forty years later (about 190-195 AD), the issue came up again.
+Not long after these events, the fourth episode of this controversy occurred (early 190s).
 This time the disagreement occurred between Polycrates, the bishop of Ephesus, and Victor, the bishop of Rome.
-The outcome was very different.
+The outcome was very different than previous chapters.

 “A question of no small importance arose at that time.
 For the parishes of all Asia, as from an older tradition, held that the fourteenth day of the moon, on which day the Jews were commanded to sacrifice the lamb, should be observed as the feast of the Saviour’s passover” (ibid, 5.23.1; emphasis mine).